-The bullpen is anchored by Liam Hendriks, who remains one of the top closers in baseball.
+While the bullpen will miss Liam Hendriks, who is currently undergoing treatment for cancer, it still has some nice pieces, such as Reynaldo López.
 Add in dependable setup men in Kendall Graveman and Aaron Bummer.
 This has the makings of a strong unit.

 Combine these factors altogether, and you have a viable World Series dark horse.

 White Sox Player Prop Bets 2023

 Dylan Cease to win AL Cy Young (+900) at Caesars Sportsbook